JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 where **store** is the **simplekv** store of storefactory.
 (For more details, please refer our [Kartothek](2019-05-28-introducing-kartothek.markdown) post.)

 We have just preserved a single Kartothek dataset.
-Let's print the content of seed dataset.
+Let's print the content of seed dataset:

 ```python
 >>> print(", ".join(sorted(datasets_build.keys())))